Home » Archive by category 'blog' (Page 5)

 Unlike local numbers that are linked to specific regions or cities, national, or non-geographic, numbers are accessible nationally.
 Usually, non-geographic numbers start with ‘330,’ ‘843,’ and ‘845’ and people can use them to reach out to businesses, helplines, government agencies, financial institutions, and so on.

-National numbers are also reachable from anywhere in the world, which means your callers don’t need to be in the UK while calling your business.
+These national 0330 numbers and 0845 numbers are also reachable from anywhere in the world, which means your callers don’t need to be in the UK while calling your business.
 This adds more flexibility and global coverage.

 The standard format for UK national numbers is +44 (0) 330 xxx xxxx.